 If you have to view many IDs at once, you may use a plugin to ease the process.
 Reveal IDs is one of the many plugins used for viewing IDs easily.
 If you need help with plugin installation, read our article on how to install plugins.

-The plugins automatically adds an ID column.
-You can now view your post and page IDs on your WordPress dashboard.
-Your comments and other IDs will also be displayed when you open those settings pages.
+The plugin automatically adds an ID column upon installation.
+You can then view your post and page IDs on your WordPress dashboard.
+Your comments IDs will also be displayed when you open your comments.

-How to display WordPress Page or Post ID With PHP
+How to display Page or Post ID With PHP

 If you have a need for it, you can also display page id or post id using PHP on your frontend.
 WordPress has the_ID() function that lets you put a Page ID on display.